31 Important Things You Need to Know about Korean Dating Culture

 An Expat’s Perspective

 This aspect of dating in Korea is like 20 years in the past for western countries.
 Men are expected to pay for most things while women are supposed to let them choose the place and sometimes the dishes.
-Not everyone likes this and you can find people on your wavelength.
+Not everyone in Korea likes this and you can find people on your wavelength.

 That being said: